 Creating an influential culture of pragmatism and commitment to the build, measure, learn loop leads to a sustainable innovation pipeline geared toward long-term growth.

 Understand the market problems by connecting the dots of industry, customer, and technology trends, to inform the strategy and roadmap definition.

 You are not your user.
 Get into the mind of users through a variety of research methods to create the precise requirements and designs that resonate with the end users every step of the way.

 Getting a product created quickly is highly dependent on resourcing and tools.
 Building teams with the right skillsets and implementing the proper tools early on will help to deliver value iteratively and rapidly.

-Engagement with cross-functional teams is a critical part of getting the product into the hands of buyers and users.
-Collaborating early and consistently can only help make the go-to-market activities smooth.
+Engagement with cross-functional teams is a critical part of getting the product into buyers’ and users’ hands.
+Collaborating early and consistently will make the go-to-market activities smooth.